coderefinery/github-without-command-line/_sources/creating-using-web.md.txt

 ---

-## Step 6: Adding a license to an existing repository
+## Step 7: Adding a license to an existing repository

-This is an optional step to show how we can add a license to an existing repository.
+_This is an optional step which the instructor may demonstrate and discuss._

+How to add a license to an existing repository:

 - Visit [https://choosealicense.com/](https://choosealicense.com/) and let it guide you.
 - If you don't find a suitable license,